sairam2661/Venmurasu-Project-1/README.md

     1. Create a Tamil to English translation data set using the toy data given
-    2. Evaluate the translation performance of existing open source models/services For evaluating the translation performance, we have used a metric called [BLEU score](https://cloud.google.com/translate/automl/docs/evaluate).
+    2. Evaluate the translation performance of existing open source models/services For evaluating the translation performance, we used a metric called [BLEU score](https://cloud.google.com/translate/automl/docs/evaluate).

 ## Strategy